-Three grand separates the i30 N from the i30 N Performance, with the former starting at £25,995 and the latter at £29,495.
-Both are well-equipped as standard, so there’s not a lot you’ll be adding to that in terms of extra costs – really just one of the £585 paintwork options.
-There’s also the option of the i30 Fastback N, of course – sold only in Performance form, pricing here starts at £29,995, which still undercuts most of the i30's rivals.
+The i30 N is superbly equipped as standard too, so there’s not a lot you’ll be adding to that price in terms of extra costs – really just one of the £585 paintwork options.
+There’s also the option of the i30 Fastback N, which is only marginally more expensive at £30,310, which still undercuts most of its rivals.

-Standard kit across all cars includes N-specific body styling, a leather steering wheel and gearknob, sports seats, CarPlay and Android Auto integration, navigation and switchable driving modes.
-The Performance gets Alcantara and leather-trimmed, electrically adjustable versions of those sports seats, plus a series of mechanical changes – an electronically controlled limited-slip diff, 19-inch alloy wheels with Pirelli P Zero tyres, bigger brakes and an active exhaust.
+Standard kit across both models includes N-specific body styling, a leather steering wheel and gearknob, CarPlay and Android Auto integration, navigation and switchable driving modes.
+The standard sports seats are trimmed in Alcantara and leather, electrically adjustable and heated.
+The Performance also features an electronically controlled limited-slip diff, 19-inch alloy wheels with Pirelli P Zero tyres, bigger brakes and an active exhaust.

 We’ve previously compared the i30 N Performance directly with the Volkswagen Golf GTI Performance and Peugeot 308 GTi by Peugeot Sport.
 It fared well, winning our test in issue 245, largely thanks to its entertainment factor.
 The Golf and Peugeot are more subtle in their styling and the Peugeot in particular is quicker, but for fun the i30 N is hard to beat.

-One that can beat it is the Honda Civic Type R. With prices from £31,550 it’s more expensive, but its level of ability is remarkable and currently unmatched in this class.
-The styling will be a little much for some, though, and the Hyundai feels more compact which is certainly appealing in some situations – the Civic is a big car these days.
-Also worth consideration is the Renault Sport Megane, starting at a reasonable £27,835, or £31,835 for the Trophy.
-Neither is perfect but the outright ability is high.
+One that can beat it is the Honda Civic Type R. With prices from £31,870 it’s more expensive, but its level of ability is remarkable and currently unmatched in this class.
+The styling will be a little much for some, though, and the Hyundai feels more compact, which is certainly appealing in some situations – the Civic is a big car these days.
+Also worth considering is the Renault Sport Mégane RS 280, starting at a reasonable £28,295, or £32,295 for the Trophy.
+Neither is perfect, but the outright ability is high.

-The Fastback version doesn’t really have any direct rivals at the moment, though given the rising popularity of what manufacturers like to call "four-door coupes" it’s only a matter of time.
-Its higher price brings it a little close to some of the traditional hatchback rivals above, but doesn’t represent an enormous leap over the regular i30, so could be worth consideration for its unique styling.
+The Fastback version of the Hyundai doesn’t really have any direct rivals, though given the rising popularity of what manufacturers like to call ‘four-door coupes’, it’s only a matter of time.
+Its higher price brings it a little close to some of the traditional hatchback rivals above, but doesn’t represent an enormous leap over the regular i30, so it could be worth a look if you’re drawn to its unique styling.